Chassis/Chassis/docs/guides.rst

    then hit "Open" to open the hidden hosts file.

-   At the bottom of the file, add IP from step 1 and your Chassis system's hostname.
+   At the bottom of the file, add the IP from step 1 alongside your Chassis system's hostname.
 For example,

    ::